-WARNING: If you get these Remote IP addresses wrong, you can completely lock yourself out of your own Cyber Range session and your Virtual Machine environment will need to be reset by your instructor, losing any work you've done.
+WARNING: If you get this Remote IP addresses wrong, you can completely lock yourself out of your own Cyber Range session and your Virtual Machine environment will need to be reset by your instructor, losing any work you've done.

-4.4.
-Kali Black-Hat, Re-Scan the Target Windows System:

-Now that the White-Hat sys-admin has locked down their firewall settings to disallow all IPs and networks except special Cyber Range IP ranges, rescan the target and record the results.
+- 1.4.
+Kali Black-Hat, Re-Scan the Target Windows System:Now that the White-Hat sys-admin has locked down their firewall settings to disallow RDP on all IPs and networks (except special Cyber Range IP ranges), now rescan the target and record the results. - 4.4.1.

-4.4.1.
 Scan the target system for any exposed ports: